InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ### Query Transactions

 The most basic type of database update is a simple insert or update.
-`QueryTransaction` supports this use case by wrapping a `Query` and running the query with all the features of `Query` including bind variables.
+`QueryOperation` supports this use case by wrapping a `Query` and running the query with all the features of `Query` including bind variables.

 ```java